surniaulula/wpsso/readme.txt

 **Version 3.38.0-rc1 (2016/12/23)**

 * *New Features*
-	* None
+	* Added a new "Use Yoast SEO Custom Social Meta" option for Yoast SEO users under the NGFB &gt; Advanced &gt; Social / Custom Meta tab.
+	* Added a new "Custom Facebook Locale" option in the NGFB &gt; General settings page to customize the WordPress locale value for Facebook.
 * *Improvements*
-	* Added a "Custom Facebook Locale" option to customize the WordPress locale value for Facebook.
 	* Removed the "Verify Peer SSL Certificate" option as this feature should always be enabled anyway.
 * *Bugfixes*
 	* Fixed fetching of image size for a custom Schema image URL.